-ERIMIS is an Independent Research Unit of migration research and psychological counseling founded in 2014, in The Netherlands, targeting Eastern European migrants as primary, though not exclusive focus.
+ERIMIS is an Independent Research Unit of migration research -, psychological counseling-, and systemic therapeutic intervention, founded in 2014, in The Netherlands, targeting Eastern European migrants as primary, though not exclusive focus.

 1.To contribute to the state of well being and healthy integration of migrants in The Netherlands.

 2.To encourage and promote a positive response and approach to the discourse of immigration and migrants integration into the host society.

 1.To stimulate a healthy and respectful climate of inclusion , psychological support and treatment for all who have faced difficulties in their integration paths and cultural adjustment to their new place of living.

 2. To connect independent researcher , policy makers and ( healthcare givers)/ practitioners – especially with a migrant background, preferably in mixed teams- in order to draw in relevant understandings and make the policy design and implementation efficient and adjusted to the needs of all who are in high need for accommodation to the country of arrival.